ryansheehy0/Cheat_Sheets/oop.md

 Procedural programming is having functions that take in data, manipulate it, then return it.

+The reason to use OOP is to prevent functions from having extremely long arguments and it allows for better organization by group together variables and functions.

 ## Table of Contents

 <!-- TOC -->